 The industry’s first oscilloscope-based TEK-PGY-HDMI/MHL Protocol Analysis software analyzes every event in the HDMI stream from HDMI/MHL frame including phy layer which conventional protocol analyzers cannot accomplish.

 About Prodigy Technovations Pvt Ltd

-Prodigy Technovations Pvt Ltd (www.prodigytechno.com) is a leading global technology provider of Protocol Decode and Physical layer testing solutions on test and measurement equipment.
-The company’s ongoing efforts include the successful implementation of innovative and comprehensive protocol decode and physical layer testing solutions that span the serial data, telecommunications, automotive, and defense electronics sectors worldwide.
+Prodigy Technovations Pvt Ltd (www.prodigytechno.com) is a leading global technology provider of Protocol Decode, and Physical layer testing solutions on test and measurement equipment.
+The company’s ongoing efforts include successful implementation of innovative and comprehensive protocol decode and physical layer testing solutions that span the serial data, telecommunications, automotive, and defense electronics sectors worldwide.